chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 * `-c` lists all advisories by detected component type.
 * `--history` reports the full list of events for displayed advisories.

-You can combime multiple flags together to conduct a more granular search.
+You can combine multiple flags together to conduct a more granular search.
 For a complete listing of available command options, you can run the `wolfictl advisory list -h` command in your terminal.

 For example, let’s say you want to find advisories for the `glibc` package as well as the full history of these advisories.